We represent famous celebrities who require a high degree of confidentiality.

 Sometimes Bad Publicity is Good Publicity But Sometimes It’s Not

+It would not have been advisable from a publicity viewpoint to initiate a medical malpractice claim because it would look like the celebrity was suing a well-known doctor for a minor issue.
 We consulted with the celebrity’s PR firm and everyone was in agreement to drop the claim.

 However, many other injuries will not affect publicity negatively.
 If you’re a celebrity, we’re here to discuss that with you.
 Just call Attorney Phil Franckel for a free consultation (see below how to contact us confidentially).